Luke McCaffrey

-Luke McCaffrey (born April 2, 2001) is an American football wide receiver and former quarterback for the Rice Owls.
-He previously played at Nebraska.
+Luke McCaffrey (born April 2, 2001) is an American professional football wide receiver and return specialist for the Washington Commanders of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and Rice Owls, originally at quarterback before switching to wide receiver at Rice.
+McCaffrey was selected by the Commanders in the third round of the 2024 NFL draft.
+A member of the McCaffrey football family, he is the son of Ed and the youngest brother of Max, Christian, and Dylan McCaffrey.

-Early life and high school
+Early life

-McCaffrey grew up in Highlands Ranch, Colorado and attended Valor Christian High School, where he played for his father.
+McCaffrey was born on April 2, 2001, in Highlands Ranch, Colorado.
+He attended Valor Christian High School, where he played for his father.
 He mostly played wide receiver and defensive back during his first two years of high school while his brother, Dylan, was Valor Christian's starting quarterback.
 McCaffrey caught 47 passes for 717 yards and nine touchdowns as a sophomore.
 He split quarterbacking duties during his junior season and completed 76 percent of his passes for 878 yards with six touchdowns and three interceptions.
 McCaffrey passed for 2,202 yards with 21 touchdowns and four interceptions while also rushing for 526 yards and eight touchdowns as Valor Christian went undefeated and won the Class 5A state championship.
-McCaffrey was rated a four-star recruit committed to play college football at Nebraska over offers from Colorado, Colorado State, Michigan, Ohio State, UCLA, and Mississippi.
+McCaffrey was rated a four-star recruit, and committed to play college football at Nebraska over offers from Colorado, Colorado State, Michigan, Ohio State, UCLA, and Mississippi.

 College career

-Nebraska
+Nebraska (2019–2021)

 McCaffrey joined the Nebraska Cornhuskers as an early enrollee.
-He saw his first significant playing time in a 38-31 loss to Indiana, replacing Noah Vedral following an injury and completing 5 of 6 pass attempts for 71 yards and one touchdown while also rushing 12 times for 76 yards.
+He saw his first significant playing time in a 38–31 loss to Indiana, replacing Noah Vedral following an injury and completing 5 of 6 pass attempts for 71 yards and one touchdown while also rushing 12 times for 76 yards.
 McCaffrey finished the season with 142 passing yards and two touchdown passes in four games while maintaining a redshirt for the year.
 He competed to be the Cornhuskers' starting quarterback in 2020, but Adrian Martinez was chosen to be the starter.
 McCaffrey made his first career start on November 14, 2020, against Penn State and completed 13 of 21 pass attempts for 152 yards and one touchdown while also rushing for 67 yards and one touchdown.
-He was benched in favor of Martinez after Nebraska lost 41-23 to Illinois.
+He was benched in favor of Martinez after Nebraska lost 41–23 to Illinois.
 McCaffrey played in seven games with two starts in 2020 and completed 48 of 76 pass attempts for 466 yards and one touchdown with six interceptions and rushed 65 times for 364 yards and three touchdowns.
 Following the end of the season, McCaffrey entered the NCAA transfer portal.